 CEPEC plans to have a sufficient security system to ensure the security of facilities, horses, and equipment.
 This will include an on-site security department and camera monitoring system throughout the complex and riding trails.
 Security personnel will patrol the grounds on foot, in vehicles, and on horseback.
 Horses entering the complex will be required to provide proof of standard tests and vaccinations (e.g., negative coggins, influenza, EVH).
 Equestrians will be required to sign a General Agreement and Liability Release.

 How big will CEPEC be?

 A 1,000 acre complex would be ideal.
-CEPEC is planning on using at least 500 acres for open space to include livestock grazing and trails for horse riding and hiking.
+The land designated for open space will include livestock grazing and trails for horse riding and hiking.
 The remaining land will be used for the equestrian complex and its infrastructure.

 Why can't Sonoma County's Fairgrounds be used?